 Although we are very proud of our program’s creative structure and our department’s innovative practice, what really makes us special is our people!

-a) What are your goals for a pharmacy practice residency and how does our program meet these goals?
+- What are your goals for a pharmacy practice residency, and how does our program meet these goals?

-b) Describe any research experience or training, special projects, or scientific work you have completed as well as any notable professional accomplishments you have achieved.
+- Describe any research experience or training, special projects or scientific work you have completed, as well as any notable professional accomplishments you have achieved.

-c) What do you think is the largest obstacle facing Pharmacy Practice today?
+- What do you think is the largest obstacle facing pharmacy practice today?

-- Preceptors for clinical rotations (these are usually the best)
+- Preceptors for clinical rotations (these are the most helpful)

-- Faculty/administrators, organizational advisors, employers – if you have done a particular project with them &/or they know you well.
+- Faculty/administrators, organizational advisers and employers whom you have worked with on a particular project and/or know well

 - Family/personal friends